rachelish/PokeMonAPI/README.md

 Here's a place for any other notes on the app, it's creation process, or what you learned this unit!

+I don't understand how to implement recyclerview without images.
+The lab was perfectly fine but I don't understand how each component works together to create scrolling text.

 ## License

 Copyright **2023** **rachel**